PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer_error_test_issue_1.md

     else:
         raise ValueError("engine must be either 'numba' or 'cython'")

-    # Removed redundant center=False argument
     return self._apply(
         apply_func,
+        center=False,
         floor=0,
         name=func,
         use_numba_cache=engine == "numba",
-    )
+        raw=raw,  # Pass the raw parameter to the apply function )
 ```

-Explanation:
-The bug in the code is causing the `apply()` function to always pass `center=False` to the `_apply()` method.
-This is incorrect because it is hardcoding the value and not considering the actual value of `self.center`.
-To fix this issue, you need to remove the `center=False` argument from the `_apply()` method call.
-This will allow the `_apply()` method to use the correct value of `self.center` by default.

-The fixed code retains the existing functionality of the `apply()` method and only modifies the incorrect argument.
-This ensures that the code passes the failed test without affecting other successful tests.
-The updated code can be easily applied to the original project by replacing the existing `apply()` function with the fixed version.
+With this fix, the code should pass the failing test without affecting other successful tests.
+The fixed patch can be easily applied to the original project by replacing the `apply` method with the fixed code snippet.